AyeshaC123/PACTALK-AC/README.md

 # PACTALK

-Our project is a Python PacMan game that uses voice commands to play, but you may also use the keyboard if you wish.
-Our game is unique since it offers the ability to play with your voice alone which aims to increase accessibility to traditional games such as PacMan.
-We hope this game can help people with temporary or permanent motor disabilities enjoy the game and those who wish to play it with their voices!
+Our project is a Python-based PacMan game that allows players to control/play the game using voice commands, though keyboard input is also available.
+What makes our game unique is its focus on voice-driven gameplay, offering an accessible alternative to traditional PacMan.
+This feature aims to enhance accessibility for individuals with temporary or permanent motor disabilities, providing an inclusive gaming experience for anyone who prefers to play with their voice.
+We hope this application opens up new opportunities for enjoyment and engagement with classic games like PacMan!

 ### Required Installations
   Ensure **Python 3.8 or later** is installed on the machine.